 - It is not possible to have a Workflow with two or more IWEPs integrating the same Processors.
 To achieve this, one needs to create a second Workflow and copy the Processors into it (using Copy Workflow also does not work).

-- The master Workflow must - or at least should - define Variables of the integrated Workflows as well.
-If the master Workflow does not have (at least) the same Variables as its integrated Workflows, Variables will be left unsubstituted and will result in undefined behavior or error.
+- The parent Workflow must - or at least should - define Variables of the integrated Workflows as well.
+If the parent Workflow does not have (at least) the same Variables as its integrated Workflows, Variables will be left unsubstituted and will result in undefined behavior or error.

 - The following point is only applicable to older ONE DATA versions.
 It has been fixed since version 3.39.0 (73), possibly earlier.
 In a Workflow, Fast Debug does not work in case an IWEP is part of the thread to debug.
 The result is a rather unspecific error, which does not hint to the issue (Could not execute Workflow).